Our regulatory roles

 - July 2017: Submissions closed on the consultation paper.

-- November 2017: We release our annual commentary on the port’s tariff compliance statement.
+- November 2017: We released our commentary on the port’s 2017–18 tariff compliance statement.
+The commentary notes our key observations regarding the tariff compliance statement.

 - December 2017: We publish a statement of regulatory approach.